PreetiSaharan/practiceReact/notes9.md

 we don't import it normally but do lazy loading- means initially when we  go to our app (home)- it doesn't load the code for Grocery- only load it we we go to grocery page through it's link
 -- called LAZY LOADING

+# Other names of LAZY LOADING
+Chunking
+Code Splitting
+Dynamic Loading
+On Demand Loading
+Dynamic Loading

 i.e. NOT loading everything at once, but only loads that bundle ehen required- so also called- ON DEMAND LOADING